hexbatch/apple-core/core-docs/step-2-attributes/standard-attributes.md

 There is an api to list the system items by type and role: for example list all the system attribute names, and those for identification

-These always have the same hard coded uuids
+These always have the same hard coded uuids.

+When a standard attribute is used, a new attribute is created that inherits from it

 # Standard element types (base type is standard_type)